pkd121629/social_media_app/README.md

-# D-Seva
+# Social media app

-Developed a common platform for fundraising for the needy using the MERN stack, featuring secure access controls.
-Users have the ability to register for a new account, log in, add friends to their network, and engage with posts by liking, commenting and donating.
+social media application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This project aims to replicate the core functionalities of popular social media platforms, providing a seamless and engaging user experience.

 # Technology
-- **FrontEnd:** React.js, Redux, Material-UI for responsive design and state management.
+- **FrontEnd:** React.js for responsive design and state management.
 - **Backend:** Node.js, Express.js for server-side logic.
 - **Database:** MongoDB for storing user information, posts, and interactions.
 - **Authentication:** JSON Web Tokens (JWT) for secure authentication and authorization.